-- 1) Every shower receptor shall be constructed and arranged so that water cannot leak through the walls or floor. - 2) Not more than 6 shower heads shall be served by a single shower drain. - 3) Where 2 or more shower heads are served by a shower drain, the floor shall be sloped and the drain located so that water from one head cannot flow over the area that serves another head.
-(See Appendix A.) - 4) Except for column showers, when a battery of shower heads is installed, the horizontal distance between 2 adjacent shower heads shall be not less than 750 mm.
+- 1) Shower receptors shall be constructed and arranged so that water cannot leak through the walls or floor. - 2) Not more than 6 shower heads shall be served by a single shower drain. - 3) Where 2 or more shower heads are served by a shower drain, the floor shall be sloped and the drain located so that water from one head cannot flow over the area that serves another head.
+(See Note A-2.2.2.3.(3).) - 4) Except for column showers, when a battery of shower heads is installed, the horizontal distance between 2 adjacent shower heads shall be not less than 750 mm.